jaycode/Self-Driving-RC/README.md

 - There is a simple clustering mechanism within each sliding window (green and red boxes in the image above) to help the algorithm decide on a branch to pick.
 Notice in the screenshot above the predicted line correctly picked the trajectory that goes to the top-right section.
 - There is also a weight adjustment that makes a preference of lines that are closer to the car (i.e. middle, bottom).

-The research on the computer vision methods is done in [this Jupyter Notebook document](https://github.com/jaycode/Self-Driving-RC/blob/master/Computer/experiments/preprocess/Line%20Finding.ipynb).
+The research on the computer vision methods is done in [this Jupyter Notebook document](https://github.com/jaycode/Self-Driving-RC/blob/master/Computer/experiments/poly/Default%20Poly.ipynb).

+To detect waypoints, we simply convert the polynomials into vertical ones (i.e. starts from bottom) and get the average polynomial.
+Here is an example of produced waypoints from the above path:

+![Waypoints][waypoints]

 #### Problems with Computer Vision techniques in detecting lane lines.